 A: Every new protocol submitted to the ACIRB must include completed and signed forms, plus any additional documents that will be used in the project.
-Please see the available links from the ACIRB home page (on Allen College's website) for information on what you need to do to include to submit your project.
+Refer to ACIRB Procedure for Submitting webpage for guidance.

 Q: Are there 'sample' protocol submissions available for us to look at?

-A: Unfortunately, no there are no samples available.
+A: Unfortunately, there are no samples available.
 If you are a student, your project advisor should be able to answer questions about the IRB review process and to assist you in the preparation of your protocol for submission to the ACIRB.
-There is also information about the preparation and submission of your project at the ACIRB website.
+There is also information about the preparation and submission of your project on the ACIRB Procedure for Submitting webpae.